 The Sydney College of Divinity has been training theologians and equipping people for ministry for over thirty-five years.
 We registered as a company in September 1983.
 Our first degree, the Bachelor of Theology (BTh), was accredited in February 1984 with retrospective validity to the beginning of 1982.
 The first Graduation Ceremony was held in 1985, with 41 graduands.
 Since then we have had more than 6,000 students graduate with our awards.

 The Sydney College of Divinity came into existence following the NSW Higher Education Board’s direction to theological institutions that they should rationalise resources and establish a degree-supervision authority administered collectively by the Member Institutions (MIs).
-The six founding MIs of the SCD consortium were the Baptist Theological College, the Catholic Institute of Sydney, the Churches of Christ in New South Wales Theological College, St Paul’s National Seminary, the Union Theological Institute, and the United Theological College.
+The six founding MIs of the Sydney College of Divinity consortium were the Baptist Theological College, the Catholic Institute of Sydney, the Churches of Christ in New South Wales Theological College, St Paul’s National Seminary, the Union Theological Institute, and the United Theological College.
 Institutional membership has changed over the years and has extended beyond New South Wales to other states in Australia.